 Be aware that it’s not uncommon to experience some negative reactions and side effects when transitioning into this way of eating.
-Although not everyone, some people will experience the following symptoms, often referred to as the keto flu, but which usually subside within a couple of weeks:
+Although not everyone, some people will experience flu-like symptoms, often referred to as the keto flu, but which usually subside within a couple of weeks.

 - Fatigue/lack of energy

 - Constipation, nausea or upset stomach

 To help you overcome these keto flu symptoms, here are several steps to try taking:

 - Most importantly, to combat nausea, fatigue and constipation due to the low-carb keto diet, adopt alkaline diet principles.